 Use the information you determined about your items size, shape and weight and pick out a box that best suits your shipping needs.
 For help, use the following suggestions:

-- Select a box that is big enough to fit all the items you’re sending.
-Choose one that is a few inches larger (on all sides) than everything you plan to put in it, making sure there’s enough room for packing and cushioning.
+- Choose a box that is a few inches larger (on all sides) than everything you plan to put in it, making sure there’s enough room for packing and cushioning.
 However, be careful not to buy a box that is too big.
 Not only will it cost more to ship, but you’ll also have to purchase more packing materials to secure your items during transport.

-- Consider the sturdiness.
-Pick a box that is strong enough to hold and protect what you’re sending by checking the weight limit on the bottom flap.
+- Pick a box that is strong enough to hold and protect what you’re sending by checking the weight limit on the bottom flap.
 Corrugated cardboard is a great choice because of its durability.

 TIP: Have a lot of old boxes laying around from online purchases?
 If you decide to reuse one, first remove or cover up all old labels, especially bar codes.
 Also double check that the box doesn’t have any water damage or ripped areas that have weakened the cardboard.

 3. Pack It Up Properly

 The biggest key to ensuring your packages get to their destination in one piece is to use enough packing materials.
 Here are some tips to know how much is the right amount: